libESys/ESysRepo/doc/web/content/_index.md

 those are great tools but lacking some features or essential characteristics.

-So ESysRepo was created to make it simpler and more efficient to use the multi-repo pattern for the SW developer to use and define CI pipelines.
+So ESysRepo was created to make it simpler and more efficient to use the multi-repo pattern for the SW developer and to define CI pipelines.